-Normally the number of women who are diagnosed with breast cancer on a screening mammogram (this is for women in their 50s) is about 23 ladies for every 1000 mammograms done.
-The WHI study found an additional 4 ladies - a total of 27 breast cancers when they did the 1000 mammograms on the ladies who were taking the equine estrogen and the provera for over 5 years.
+The extra numbers of breast cancers diagnosed in the estrogen + provera group were small and not much more than we see in people who drink alcohol or are not physically active.
+For example: normally the number of women who are diagnosed with breast cancer on a screening mammogram (this is for women in their 50s) is about 23 women for every 1000 mammograms done.

+The WHI study found an additional 4 women - a total of 27 breast cancers - when they did the 1000 mammograms on the women who were taking the equine estrogen and the provera for over 5 years.
 See the "WHI information Pictograph" in document 6.